Logo

 You can also use Python to program single-board computers like Raspberry Pi.

-There are multiple ways you can use Python in the banking industry: from traditional banking software to cryptocurrency exchange platforms.
-However, most FinTech tasks that can be tackled with the help of Python fall into one of three categories:
+There are multiple ways you can use Python in the banking industry, from traditional banking software to cryptocurrency exchange platforms.
+The main FinTech tasks that can be tackled with the help of Python include:

 1. Payment processing